mebusy/notes/dev_notes/AI_CS188_MDP.md

 Step 1 is evaluation.
 So I fix some policy π and I'm going to compute V<sup>π</sup>.
 So I do this simplified update where I don't maximum over the actions.
 I assume that my policy π is fixed, and I only do the averaging of the chance nodes.
 So this thing is fast because I don't consider all the actions.

 Once the thing converges or gets close enough I then stopped and I say let's give the actions a chance to change because we've done enough of this evaluation that maybe by now some of the actions need to change.
-So again we're going to do a one-step look ahead and just unroll that expected max one layer and say the new policy is the action that I would get if I did a one-step expectimax , and then plugged in the values -- not optimal values but the valuse computed -- against my old policy.
+So again we're going to do a one-step look ahead and just unroll that expected max one layer and say the new policy is the action that I would get if I did a one-step expectimax , and then plugged in the values -- not optimal values but the values computed -- against my old policy.

 That's a little weird.
 We do one stop of actual expectimax and our truncation function is our old policy.
 Now why should that be better ?
 Maybe the old policy was good or maybe the old policy was bad.
 But whatever it was good or bad we just pushed it one step into the future and that step where we did that one-layer expectimax -- that layer in so far as a layer can be optimal -- did the optimal computation.
 We've got one layer of real optimal expectimax and then the truncation function is the old values.